penguinite/onbox/CONTRIBUTE.md

 Despite what it looks like, pothole isn't *just* one project.
 It's more like three different projects stored in a single repository.
 Why store it all in one?
 Well for one, it makes it easy to contribute, instead of having to coordinate a change in 3 different repositories, we only have to coordinate it in a single one.

+In the future though, it might be worth it to split this into three different repositories.

 Here is a list of the different "projects" going on in this repository

 ### Pothole